MarlonDemas/weather-web-app/README.md

 ### Getting Started
 * Clone this repo.
-* Create your own branch **using your surname**.
-* Once you have cloned the repo and created your branch, you might need to to run **npm install** in the project to pull in the node dependencies.
+* Once you have cloned the repo you might need to to run **npm install** in the project to pull in the node dependencies.
 * To run the project, run **npm run serve** in the project.
-* You can commit and push as much as you like.
-Just let us know when you are finished.
-Good luck!